All Episodes

 Yeah, Jim, go ahead.

-It's a it's a real great privilege to talk to you, but you guys have been talking about this DDT thing all day.
+It's a real great privilege to talk to you, but you guys have been talking about this DDT thing all day, and I think you're just giving it way too much credit for this malaria thing.

-That's not uh Jim, that's not the history.
+Jim, that's not the history.

-The history of the malaria problem in the connection with the construction of the Panama Canal is explored in a Pulitzer Prize winning book by David McCullough on the creation of the Panama Canal.
+The history of the malaria problem in the connection with the construction of the Panama Canal is explored in a Pulitzer Prize-winning book by David McCullough on the creation of the Panama Canal.

 Uh-huh.